darioizzo/dcgp-paper/paper.md

 ![A classical CGP.\label{fig:cgp}](cgp.png)

 In `dcgp` the CGP representations are all derived from the basis templated class `dcgp::expression<T>`.
-The use of the templated parameter `T` allows to compute along the acyclic graph that defines the computer program using different types.
+The use of the templated parameter `T` allows to compute using different types the nodes of the acyclic graph defining the computer program.
 In particular, the use of generalized dual numbers, as implemented in the library `audi` [@audi:2020], allow to obtain derivatives of the program outputs with respect to parameters present in the program encoding by implementing the algebra of truncated Taylor polynomials (essentially a high order, forward mode, automated differentiation method).